 The first Headmaster at Redcourt was Brother H F Malone and the teaching staff included Brother P T Owens, Brother Declan Chalmers, Mr Gonzaga Lyons, Miss Catherine McGee, Mr John Farrell and Mr H Wood.
 The fees for the school were 7 guineas (£7.35) per term.

-It became co-educational in 1991 under the present headmaster and at the same time a Nursery unit was opened for children from age 3.
+It became co-educational in 1991 under the first lay headmaster, Mr K S Davey, and at the same time a Nursery unit was opened for children from age 3.